Howard the Duck: Civil War II

 During the Civil War II storyline, Howard the Duck is among the building tenants that learn from Patsy Walker what happened to She-Hulk following the fight against Thanos.

 War of the Realms

-Howard's last name, Duckson, is revealed in War of the Realms: War Scrolls #1.
+Howard's last name of Duckson is revealed in War of the Realms: War Scrolls #1.

+Howard the Duck later attempted to pose as a spider variant of himself called the Spectacular Spider-Duck in the building where the Great Web of Life of Destiny is only for Spider-Boy to ask if that is an actual variant or the real Howard the Duck posing as a variant in order to mooch off their food.
+Lady Araña throws Howard the Duck out of the building.
+After tossing his Spider-Man outfit into the garbage can, Howard the Duck leaves stating that it was worth the shot.

 Powers and abilities

-Howard has no superhuman powers, but he is skilled in the martial art known as Quak-Fu, enough to defeat, or at least to hold his own against, far larger opponents.
+Howard has no superhuman powers, but is skilled in the martial art known as Quak-Fu, enough to defeat, or at least to hold his own against, far larger opponents.
 He has shown some degree of mystic talent in the past, to the point that Stephen Strange taught some spells to Howard and even offered to train him, but Howard declined.

-On one occasion, Howard used a suit of powered armor known as the "Iron Duck" armor designed by Claude Starkowitz.
-Besides its property as body armor, the suit was equipped with foot-mounted leaping coils, a chest-mounted searchlight, and flamethrowers in both arms.
+On one occasion, Howard used a suit of powered armor known as the "Iron Duck", designed by Claude Starkowitz.
+Besides its property as body armor, the suit was equipped with foot-mounted leaping coils, a chest-mounted searchlight, and arm-mounted flamethrowers.